WanderDinizVeloso/my-bank-API/README.md

     ```json
     {
       "error": {
-      "message": "The fullName must meet the following requirements:
+      "message": "The fullName must meet the following requirements:"
-        - Is required;
+        "- Is required;"
-        - Must be a string;
+        "- Must be a string;"
-        - Must contain at least 6 characters."
+        "- Must contain at least 6 characters."
       }
     }
     ```